birjj/blog/2024-04-18-notes-on-vue/index.md

 }
 ```

 Personally, I love this approach.
-It's the [same approach taken by Astro](https://docs.astro.build/en/guides/styling/#scoped-styles), a framework I consider to be a near-ideal midpoint between Vue and React syntax-wise, and it not only simplifies the mental model for styling compared to CSS modules or CSS-in-JS, but is also performant and relatively side-effect free.
+It's the [same approach taken by Astro](https://docs.astro.build/en/guides/styling/#scoped-styles), a framework I consider to be a near-ideal midpoint between Vue and React syntax-wise, and it not only simplifies the mental model for styling compared to CSS modules or CSS-in-JS, but is also relatively side-effect free and easy to debug.

 ## The weird: Vue DSLs